BartoszGrab/Grabszan/README.md

 ## Installation

 ### Prerequisites
-Make sure you have **Java 21** or a later version installed on your system.
+- Make sure you have **Java 21** or a later version installed on your system.
 The project requires features available only in Java 21 or higher.
+- JavaFX 21 or a later version is required as well.
+Ensure you have the corresponding JavaFX SDK installed to support the necessary JavaFX modules.

 ### Steps